SparshKapoor-CODER/campusloop/README.md

   breakfastStart/End, lunchStart/End, eveningsnacksStart/End, dinnerStart/End
 ```

+## Security

-Firestore security rules restrict every student to reading/writing only their own `students/{uid}` document and subcollections; campus-wide data (locations, distances, mess timings) is read-only for clients and only written by an offline seeding script using a service account.
+- **Firestore rules** restrict every student to reading/writing only their own `students/{uid}` document and subcollections.
+Campus-wide data (locations, distances, mess timings) is read-only for clients and only written by an offline seeding script using a service account.
+- **The Groq API key never ships in the app.** Chat requests go from the phone to a small [Cloudflare Worker](https://workers.cloudflare.com/) proxy, which verifies the caller has a real, currently-valid Firebase session before forwarding the request to Groq with the key it holds server-side.
+The key is never embedded in the APK or visible in network traffic from the client.

 ## Running This Yourself